mxaddict/www.codedmaster.com/content/ttk/install-vim/05-vim-editing.md

 You've mastered moving around in Vim's Normal Mode.
 That's fantastic!
 But to actually change or write new code, you need to switch into a different mode called **Insert Mode**.
-Think of Insert Mode as your "typing mode" – this is where your keyboard keys actually type letters onto the screen.
+Think of Insert Mode as your "typing mode".
+This is where your keyboard keys actually type letters onto the screen.

 ## Switching to Insert Mode: Your Typing Spells